ricca509/ricca509.github.io/index.md

 ## Education

-2002 - 2007: Degree in Telecommunications with the thesis: “AODV protocol modifications to include Link State metrics”
+2002 - 2007: Degree in Telecommunications Engineering with the thesis: “AODV protocol modifications to include Link State metrics”

 ## Interests